RFD 020: Parallel Conversations

 This creates three problems:

 Terminal interference.
 If you have two terminal tabs open in the same workspace and run jp query in both, they operate on the same conversation.
 The second query appends to the first's history.
 Tool calls from one session can interleave with events from another.
-The conversation becomes incoherent.
+The conversation becomes incoherent and potentially corrupted.

 No parallelism.
 You cannot work on two independent queries at the same time within one workspace.
 Starting a new conversation in one terminal (jp query --new) changes the active conversation for all terminals.
 The other terminal's next jp query silently switches to the new conversation.